nicinabox/superslides/README.md

 Superslides is a full screen slider for jQuery heavily influenced by Nathan Searles' [SlidesJS](https://github.com/nathansearles/slides/).
 It's designed to be as flexible as possible, while maintaining a reasonable code base and good browser compatibility.

 # Usage
-[Check out the demo](http://nicinabox.github.com/superslides/).
+[Check out the demo](http://nicinabox.github.com/superslides/) for a complete example.
 Basic usage is as follows.
 See options below for things you can change.

     $('#slides').superslides(options_hash)

-View the public folder for a complete example.

 # Options